 Puerto Rico students who have been enrolled in public or charter schools for at least two years will be eligible to use school vouchers that allow them to attend the private or public school of their choice.

-The maximum amount for private school vouchers is set at 80 percent of the island’s baseline per-pupil funding amount, which was around $6,400 in 2017–18 but is in the process of changing with the island’s new funding formula.
-The Puerto Rico Department of Education has the ability to set specific funding amounts depending on a student’s status.
-No more than 2 percent of the program’s funding may be used for administrative purposes.
+The maximum amount for private school vouchers is set at 70 percent of the island’s baseline per-pupil funding amount.
+Puerto Rico Department of Education has the ability to set specific funding amounts depending on a student’s status.
+No more than 3 percent of the program’s funding may be used for administrative purposes.

-Students in grades 2–12 who have been enrolled in a public district or charter school for at least two years are eligible for vouchers.
-The department of education will prioritize vouchers for low-income families, students with severe disabilities, gifted students, students who have been adopted or are in shelters or foster homes, and victims of bullying or sexual harassment, and gifted students.
+Students in grades 2–12 who have been enrolled in a public district or charter school for at least two years and are enrolled in a public school the semester immediately before applying are eligible for vouchers.
+The department of education prioritizes vouchers for low-income families (defined as qualifying for the federal free and reduced-price lunch program, or earning $47,638 for a family of four in 2019–20), students with severe disabilities, gifted students, students who have been adopted or are in shelters or foster homes, and victims of bullying or sexual harassment.
+When determining students to accept, the department of education uses a lottery weighted by these priorities.

-The program’s total enrollment is capped at 3 percent of Puerto Rico’s total student population in 2019–20, which is estimated at 8,790 students.
-The secretary of education has the discretion to lower the rate, and the first-year enrollment cap has yet to be determined.
+The program’s total enrollment is capped at 1 percent of Puerto Rico’s total student population in 2019–20, which is about 3,000 students.
+The secretary of education has the discretion to lower the rate, though, and the secretary of education capped enrollment at 1,000 students for the first semester.

 Puerto Rico’s first school choice program, in tandem with the island’s landmark education reform law that also allows for charter schools and greater local control, among other measures, is a great leap forward for families.
 Because of Puerto Rico’s high poverty rate, the program’s priority criteria may actually include more than half of all Puerto Rican students.
 As an experimental program, the island’s Department of Education has a lot of discretion in implementing and regulating the voucher system.
 Lawmakers should consider eliminating the requirement that students first attend a district or charter school to be eligible, or at least reduce the two-year minimum to one year.
 Students should not have to spend longer than necessary in an environment that is not working before gaining access to a voucher to attend a school that is a better fit.